 - Increased risk of leukemia

-To help someone with Down syndrome stay healthy as they grow older, make sure they get regular check-ups and stay on top of any medical issues they have.
+To help someone with Down syndrome stay healthy as they grow older, make sure they get regular check-ups and are able to communicate about their medical health.